MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksstream_pointer_offset.md

+### -field Mappings

+A pointer to the first element in an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563394">KSMAPPING</a> structures.
+Specify <b>Mappings</b> if the minidriver sets the KSPIN_FLAG_GENERATE_MAPPINGS flag in the <b>Flags</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563534">KSPIN_DESCRIPTOR_EX</a>.
+In this case, the <b>Mappings</b> array describes contiguous chunks of physical memory that the client can use to set up a scatter/gather DMA operation with hardware.

 ### -field Data

 A pointer to a buffer containing input data or a buffer to which data is to be output.
 Specify <b>Data</b> if the minidriver does not set the KSPIN_FLAG_GENERATE_MAPPINGS flag in the <b>Flags</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563534">KSPIN_DESCRIPTOR_EX</a>.